oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance.md

 <!-- TODO: TBD on this behaviour or require replace -->
 -> Boot disk updates will stop and reboot the instance.

+-> When setting a boot disk, the boot disk ID should also be included as part of `disk_attachments`

 ## Example Usage

 ### Basic instance with attached disks and a network interface